eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/development-view/contracts-and-policies.md

 ### GRAPH ASSET POLICY

 The graph asset policy can be used by more than one graph asset.
+The policy refers to a *Use Case Framework Agreement*.
 There may be more requirements for policies within a use case.

 ```json
 {